January 24, 2019

 You can write a physical letter, put it away in a secure place you’ll remember about, and set a reminder on your calendar or phone to open it on a certain date.
 Another option is to do a virtual letter via FutureMe and you’ll receive the letter straight to your inbox on a specific date you select.

-So, will you be writing a letter to yourself in 2019?
+So, will you be writing a letter to yourself this new year?
 What are you looking forward to reading about as your future self?
 Comment below!